psydig/SocArXivBlueskyBot/README.md

 # Goal
-PsyArXivBot is a bot tailored for the Bluesky platform.
+SocArXivBot is a bot tailored for the Bluesky platform.
 It posts new preprints from PsyArXiv.

 # Credits
 This project is based on the bsky-bot Template (https://github.com/philnash/bsky-bot) by Phil Nash (philnash).
 The foundation provided by the original template was instrumental in the creation of PsyArXivBot.